TO THE MEMBERS OF

 Opinion

-We have audited the accompanying standalone financial statements of Hindustan Petroleum Corporation Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2024, the Statement of Profit and Loss (including Other Comprehensive Income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended and notes to the standalone financial statements, including material accounting policy information and other explanatory information in which are included the standalone financial statements of the Visakh Refinery for the year ended on that date, audited by the branch auditor, located at Visakhapatnam (hereinafter referred to as the "standalone financial statements").
+We have audited the accompanying standalone financial statements of Hindustan Petroleum Corporation Limited ("the Company"), which comprise the Standalone Balance Sheet as at March 31, 2025, the Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Standalone Statement of Changes in Equity and the Standalone Statement of Cash Flows for the year then ended and notes to the standalone financial statements, including material accounting policy information and other explanatory information, which includes the standalone financial statements of the Visakh Refinery for the year ended on that date, audited by the branch auditor, located at Visakhapatnam (hereinafter referred to as the "standalone financial statements").

 Basis for Opinion